 Some people fantasize about the perfect lawn.
-They dream about push mowers, perk up at the smell of fresh-cut grass and tune into The Golf Channel just to see the landscaping.
+They dream about push mowers, perk up at the smell of fresh-cut grass and are generally just curious about how to mow a lawn.
 But perhaps you don't live for yard work.
 Maybe you're a new homeowner staring out the window at a front-yard jungle.
 The time has certainly come to mow the lawn.
 How exactly do you pull that off?

 Advertisement